Galenosheastone/Copie_Group_Metabolomics_Stats_Tools_2025/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any suggested improvements or bug fixes.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the 'LICENSE' and 'LICENSE_CC_BY_NC_4.0.txt' file for details.

 ## Contact
 For questions or support, please contact [your email address].